feature-image

 Four other former NFL players received pardons from Donald Trump

-Besides Nate Newton, Donald Trump also pardoned Joe Klecko, Jamal Lewis, Travis Henry, and the late Billy Cannon.
-Each player has a résumé that once defined Sundays, and a legal chapter that complicated it later.
-Klecko, a cornerstone of the New York Jets’ famed “New York Sack Exchange” defensive line, was a four-time Pro Bowler and is a Pro Football Hall of Famer.
+Joe Klecko: Besides Nate Newton, Donald Trump also pardoned Joe Klecko, Jamal Lewis, Travis Henry, and the late Billy Cannon.
+Each player has a similar story: they once lit up Sundays, but were on the wrong side of the law.
+Klecko, a cornerstone of the New York Jets’ famed “New York Sack Exchange” defensive line, is a Pro Football Hall of Famer.

-But decades earlier, in 1993, he was convicted and sentenced to three months in prison on charges related to bankruptcy fraud tied to a business venture after his playing career.
+However, decades earlier, in 1993, he was convicted and sentenced to three months in prison on perjury charges, tied to a business venture after his playing career.

 ADVERTISEMENT